The Jordan Valley

 Matthew 15:26

 Seems like a rude reply especially when addressing someone desperate for help.
-The Canaanite woman did not give up, and what she said next is something unimaginable for us.
+The Canaanite woman did not give up, and what she said next was something unimaginable for us.

 “Yes it is, Lord,” she said.
 “Even the dogs eat the crumbs that fall from their master’s table.”